Imitation Learning for Combinatorial Optimisation under Uncertainty: Background

 \section{Background}

-Many real-world combinatorial optimisation problems can be naturally formulated as sequential decision problems (SDPs) \cite{powell2007approximate}.
-At each decision epoch, an agent selects an action based on the current system state and the information available at that time, while accounting for the impact of the decision on both immediate outcomes and future system evolution.
-The decision process is inherently dynamic, as new information becomes available over time and the system evolves in response to previously taken actions.
-The objective is typically to design policies that minimise cumulative cost or maximise cumulative reward over a finite or infinite planning horizon.
-This modelling framework is particularly well suited to applications that involve uncertainty, temporal structure, and adaptive decision-making.
+Many real-world CO problems can be naturally formulated as sequential decision problems (SDPs) \cite{powell2007approximate}.
+At each decision epoch, an agent selects an action based on the current system state and available information, while accounting for both immediate consequences and future system evolution.
+The process is inherently dynamic, as new information is revealed and the system transitions over time.
+The objective is to design policies that minimise cumulative cost or maximise cumulative reward over a finite or infinite planning horizon, making SDPs well-suited to problems involving uncertainty, timing, and adaptive decision-making.

-Sequential decision problems are commonly modelled using the Markov decision process (MDP) framework.
-We begin by introducing this framework in general terms, outlining its key components and underlying assumptions.
-We then briefly review exact solution methods, including dynamic programming, and discuss their primary limitation, namely, computational intractability in large-scale problems due to the curse of dimensionality.
-To support the developments in later sections, we also introduce fundamental concepts from machine learning that are relevant to sequential decision making.
-Finally, we discuss how machine learning techniques have been employed to develop approximate solution methods for MDPs, offering scalable alternatives when exact approaches are computationally infeasible.